vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 - Phoebe's responses are translated into the user's first language.
 - The chatbot is a customized version of ChatGPT.
 In essence it's a free GPT.
 - A simple, ad free chat interface that's mobile optimized.
+- Talk to the Phoebe as you would to a person.
+If you don't understand something say so, and she will explain further.

 ## What problem does this solve?